Twin-field quantum key distribution without phase locking

 \textit{Setup.}---To implement the no-phase-locking TF-QKD scheme, we build an experimental setup as shown in Fig.~\ref{fig:setup}.
 Alice and Bob transmit their quantum light to Charlie's measurement site via symmetric quantum channels, constituted by standard telecom fiber spools (G.652).
 No servo link is used for the dissemination of a third phase reference laser.
 Each user holds a commercial external cavity laser diode (RIO PLANEX) with a Lorentzian linewidth of 5 kHz and the wavelength is set at 1550.12 nm, but with a slight frequency mismatch of about 100 MHz.
 The frequency drifts slowly to an extent of 30 MHz over one day (see Supplementary Section VI), which can be tracked by the frequency estimation algorithm.

 The continuous light is encoded into two frames by three cascaded intensity modulators.
 Due to the fact that two lasers are heterodyned, no modulation in intensity and phase is required for the R-frame to resolve the phase ambiguity as in ref.~\cite{liu2019experimental,fang2020implementation}.
-The Q-frame is used to generate quantum signals following the 3-intensity sending-or-not-sending (SNS) TF-QKD protocol~\cite{yu2019sending} (see Supplementary Section VII for full descriptions).
+The Q-frame is used to generate quantum signals following the 3-intensity sending-or-not-sending (SNS) TF-QKD protocol~\cite{yu2019sending} (see Supplementary Section VII for full descriptions) with a clock rate of 1.25 GHz.
 Two cascaded phase modulators are used for 16-level random phase modulation covering 2$ \pi $ range.
-One intensity modulator creates the two frames and modulates the weak decoy intensity, and the other two shape the pulses in Q-frame and extinct vacuum pulses jointly.
+One intensity modulator creates the two frames and modulates the weak decoy intensity {(if the intensity contrast is over the capability of one modulator, the weak decoy is modulated by another modulator instead, see Supplementary Table III)}, and the other two shape the pulses in Q-frame and extinct vacuum pulses jointly.
 Such configuration allow us to apply bias control on the first intensity modulator to stabilize the signal and decoy intensities.

 Light from Alice and Bob interfere at Charlie's 50:50 beam splitter with the same polarization as the output of the polarization beamsplitter is polarization-maintaining.
 This transforms the polarization variation into intensity variation.
 We use two electrical polarization controllers to rotate the polarization at 5 Hz so as to keep the photon rates at the other port of the polarization beamsplitter constant (5\% of total photon rate).
 Moreover, the photons detected by D$ _2 $ (D$ _3 $) are accumulated to track the delay drift of the fiber every 5 s.
 The transition edge from the Q-frame to the R-frame is used as the time mark.
 These are sufficient to compensate the polarization and delay drift caused by the indoor fiber spools.